rstacruz/rsjs/README.md

 Anoid adding JavaScript thats inlined inside your HTML markup.
 This includes `<script>...</script>` blocks and `onclick='...'` event handlers.

+By putting imperative logic outside your JavaScript files (eg, JavaScript in your HTML), it makes your application harder to test and they pose a significant maintenance burden.
+Keep all your _imperative_ code in your JS files, and your _declarative_ code in your HTML.

 ```html
 <!-- ✗ Avoid -->
 <script>